 Complete your documentary checklist to legalize your business

 Putting up a car washing business does not only require you to have enough water supply and an ample space.
-You must have the right equipment and tools so that the process can be done quickly and thoroughly.
+You must have the essential car wash equipment and tools so that the process can be done quickly and thoroughly.
 For a start-up business, you can allot a total of at least 30,000 pesos for the following equipment:

 As the name implies, pressure washers are specialized cleaning tools that release water at a very high pressure so that it can clean deep-seated dirt, molds, mildew, dust, and even chewing gum.
 You can even buy different kinds of pressure washer nozzles as they are interchangeable and can be used in different situations.